seisfwi/SWIT/README.md

 python runswit_Linux.py    # or python runswit_MacOS.py

 # or Run SWIT via the Python script under certain example folder
-# You need to modify all the paths in the Python script
 cd /your/own/path/to/SWIT-1.0/example/some_case/
-./run_workflow
+./run_workflow     # You need to modify all the paths in the Python script before running

 # Notice:
 # If you use the Intel Compiler